rlpacheco/get_gamma/README.md

 where,

 N1 = identification of type of calculation (b, f)
   - f (forward): you will present sample mean and standard deviation.
-The output will be the shape an rate parameters.
+The output will be the shape (alfa), scale (beta) and 1/beta (rate) parameters.
-  - b (backward): you will present the shape (alfa) and rate (beta) parameters.
+  - b (backward): you will present the shape (alfa) and scale (beta) parameters.
 The output will be the mean and standard deviation.

 N2-N3 = inputs:
   f : N2 = mean ; N3 = standard deviation.